teachamantofish/ehelp/input/spec.rst

 The formula is:`` kwh=weight X 9.81 (gravity) X feet/3.28 (convert to meters) X 1000 watts X 36000 (sec. per hour)``

-1. Next we adjust for reality since no part of the system is 100% efficient.
+1. Next, we adjust for reality since no part of the system is 100% efficient.
 The calculator provides some reasonable guesstimates.
 Multiply the efficiency of all components to get the correction factor.
 2. We can now calculate needed energy and power:

   * Energy: Obtain the needed kwh by dividing the previously calculated theoretical Kwh by the efficiency correction factor.